yonureker/Bart-X/README.md

 - Trains are colored by their routes.
 - Trains and stations display snippets on p ress.
 - The location of trains are updated by fetching data from Bart API.
+- Asks for permission to track user locations and zooms the map to their coordinates.

 # Technologies and Technical Challenges